 Do You Work From Home and Need an Employment Attorney?
 Contact Levine & Blit

 While working from home brings a large amount of comfort and ease to your life, it can have unique challenges.
 From negotiating with your employer over the employment contract to filing a lawsuit for discrimination, there are several things an employment lawyer in New York, NY can help you with as a work-from-home employee.

 At Levine & Blit, our highly qualified employment attorneys understand all the laws regarding working from home.
 We will help you understand your rights as a remote employee and provide you with the legal assistance you need to prevent a violation of your rights or get the compensation you deserve.

-Call us at 212-967-3000 or reach out online to schedule a free consultation with the best employment attorneys in New York!
+Call us at 212-967-3000 or reach out online to schedule a Free Case Evaluation with the best employment attorneys in New York!